threeveevr/OSCSend/README.md

 The "Loop" option can be enabled to loop the messages for rapid iterating of blendshapes

+Note: This appears to be currently incompatible with Echo the Neko's setups.
+This is being looked into but it probably won't work yet

 This was inspired by Kadachii's app "OSC Replay" - https://github.com/KadachiiVR/osc_replay